kenatiod/MUT/Understanding Machine Understanding.md

 In summary, the nature of understanding is a complex and contested issue in philosophy, with different perspectives emphasizing different aspects of cognition, from mental representation and computation to embodied action and social interaction.
 These views have important implications for how to conceptualize and evaluate understanding in both humans and machines.
 Any comprehensive theory or test of machine understanding will need to grapple with these philosophical debates and stake out a clear position on what constitutes genuine understanding and how it can be assessed.

-### C.2 -- The Turing Test and Its Legacy
+### 2.2 -- The Turing Test and Its Legacy

-One of the most influential early proposals for evaluating machine intelligence is the [Turing Test](https://en.wikipedia.org/wiki/Turing_test), introduced by mathematician and computing pioneer Alan Turing in his seminal 1950 paper "Computing Machinery and Intelligence" (Turing, 1950).
+One of the most influential early proposals for evaluating machine intelligence is the Turing Test, introduced by mathematician and computing pioneer Alan Turing in his seminal 1950 paper "Computing Machinery and Intelligence" (Turing, 1950).
 Turing's key insight was that instead of debating the abstract question of whether machines can think, testing should focus on whether machines can exhibit behavior that is indistinguishable from that of intelligent humans.

 The basic setup of the Turing Test involves a human evaluator engaging in natural language conversations with two entities, one a human and the other a machine, without knowing which is which.
 If, after a period of interaction, the evaluator cannot reliably tell the machine from the human, the machine is said to have passed the test.
 Turing argued that a machine able to pass this test would be a convincing demonstration of intelligence, as it would require the machine to exhibit a wide range of human-like linguistic and cognitive abilities, from language comprehension and generation to reasoning and knowledge representation.